divercefi/whitepaper/README.md

 Other smart contract languages compatible with [Michelson](https://www.michelson.org/) could also be used like [Archetype]().

-The detailed technical set-up behind CryptoEasy and *EASY* token will be detailed later in a specific dedicated technical whitepaper.
+The detailed technical set-up behind Divercefi and *EASY* token will be detailed later in a specific dedicated technical whitepaper.

 ### DeFi Dashboard (not part of the initial development scope)